Tuesday, August 1, 2023

 We ran into Dwayne, the marina Dock Master and chatted about the area and how he became a part of this quiet town.
 He gave us local history of the fishing vessels and the Ruleau Brothers Fishing company that has supplied white fish to Greater upper Michigan, Green Bay and the Door County area for 160 years.
 The Robert Louis is part of their fleet.

 We walked around the marina and along Old Mill Lane which runs parallel to the bay and leads to Dead Mans Cove.
 It is beautiful and quiet, with lots of summer cottages and log homes that are part of Cedarville township.
-Next, we grabbed the bikes and rode out to Dead Man's Point but couldn't get to the actual point because it is a private road.
+Next, we grabbed the bikes and rode out to Dead Man's Point but couldn't get to the actual point because it is off of a private road.

 After returning the bikes we prepared our boats for the next leg of our adventure, Escanaba, about 30 miles north.
 We planned this cruise with easy days in mind, sail as much as possibilities then enjoy and explore each destination.
 We left the dock late morning and headed out into the bay under sunny skies, a good way to start our day.